ssube/onnx-web/docs/getting-started.md

     tiled VAE is active.
 Careful consideration of these parameters ensures effective utilization of onnx-web's capabilities while adapting to the unique requirements of your image generation tasks.
 - VAE overlap
+  - The amount of overlap between each VAE tile.

 See the complete user guide for details about the highres, upscale, and correction parameters.